Exceptional memory: Drawbacks

-AJ describes her memory as a "running movie that never stops".
-She views the world in "split screen", with the past constantly playing at the same time as the present.
-She explains that although "most have called it a gift", she calls it a "burden".
-AJ's superior memory does not seem to be due to a desire to apply memorizing techniques; her memorization of autobiographical information is non-conscious.
-It is possible that AJ's memory could stem from the traumatic experience of having her family move when she was 8, at which point she began to "organize her memories" and think about the life she had left behind a great deal.
+While many would consider hyperthymesia a positive trait, those with hyperthymesia also describe experiencing negative consequences of their enhanced memory.
+For example, one individual describes their memory as a "running movie that never stops".
+Furthermore, they describe viewing the world in "split screen", with the past constantly playing at the same time as the present.
+Similarly, the individual's superior memory does not seem to be due to a desire to apply memorizing techniques; their memorization of autobiographical information is non-conscious.
+Another negative aspect of hyperthymesia is that it could possibly stem from traumatic experiences in childhood in which the individual feels a need to organize memories, relive the past, and otherwise think about previous experiences more.
+One with exceptional memory can also recall unwanted events in great detail, such as being able to relive past traumatic events in their life, which can enhance the effects of the trauma.

 Eidetic memory

-Eidetic memory—total recall memory—refers to the ability of an individual who can accurately recall a large number of images, sounds and objects in a seemingly unlimited volume.
-Eidetic has a meaning of "related extraordinarily detailed and vivid recall of visual images" in Greek.
+Eidetic memory, or total recall, refers to the ability of an individual who can accurately recall a large number of images, sounds and objects in a seemingly unlimited volume.
+Eidetic means "marked by an extraordinarily detailed and vivid recall of visual images".
 The term eidetic memory can become more clinical when the memory experts use the picture elicitation method to detect the ability.
 In the picture elicitation method, children are asked to study an image for approximately twenty to thirty minutes, and then the researchers remove the picture, it has been found that children with such ability are able to recall the image with perfect accuracy after the picture has been removed.
 It has been suggested that children with eidetic memory can maintain the image in their memory as vividly as if it were still there.

 There are reports of different forms of eidetic memory as well as new case studies that suggest a difference between photographic and eidetic memory, although not enough scientific data exist currently from the medical community.
 Public documents from the APA, Yale, and Harvard suggest otherwise and that more studies are being done in order to properly stimulate the differences; all current noted forms of memory are open to the public but not meant to discriminate against the hypothesis of new types.
 Older studies have claimed to have observed a variety of drawbacks among those who have an apparent eidetic memory.
 Eidetic imagery can be so vivid as to mimic actual perception of stimuli, which can be much like a hallucination.
+(Compare hyperphantasia.)
 Some researchers of eidetic imagery have proposed a link between this ability and psychosis, such as in schizophrenic populations.